-Lorde says she's “living in heartbreak again” in emotional letter to fans
+Lorde says she's “living with heartbreak again” in emotional letter to fans

 Lorde added: “I go swimming, I go to work, I walk home or take the train, I eat in my kitchen, I go to bed thinking about what I’m making.
 I’m starting to miss my friends and family, like a vitamin I’m deficient in.”

-Later, the ‘Solar Power’ singer said she was “living with heartbreak again” – describing this feeling as being “different but the same”.
+Later, the ‘Solar Power’ singer-songwriter said she was “living with heartbreak again” – describing this feeling as being “different but the same”.

 “I ache all the time, I forget why and then remember,” Lorde went on.
 “I’m not trying to hide from the pain, I understand now that pain isn’t something to hide from, that there’s actually great beauty in moving with it.
 But sometimes I’m sick of being with myself.